 - Is the topic likely to be attractive to SPLASH attendees?

 - Does the chosen format encourage a high level of interaction between the participants?

 - Is a workshop the right forum to address the theme and goals?

-- The number of accepted proposals will be limited by the available conference rooms.
-Late submissions will only be evaluated if there is space available, on a first-come-first-served basis.
+- Proposals are limited by the available conference rooms.
+Submissions will only be evaluated if there is space available, on a first-come-first-served basis.

-- All workshops must host their content on Conf.Researchr (http://conf.researchr.org/), the same content management system that is being used by SPLASH 2017.
+- All workshops must host their content on Conf.Researchr (https://conf.researchr.org/), the same content management system that is being used by SPLASH.
 Workshop websites will be setup by the SPLASH organizing committee, but content is to be managed by the workshop organizers.
 Workshop Co-Chairs will help where necessary.
-Conf.Researchr is the website management system for SPLASH 2017.
+Conf.Researchr is the website management system for SPLASH.

 - To submit a workhop proposal, you create an account on conf.researchr.org and use the Submit Proposal link on the SPLASH 2018 Workshops page.

 - All the workshops are expected to submit all of the above information, including the PC members, using the new workshop proposal submission system hosted by conf.researchr.org to be approved.